Juliaj/ros2_control_demos_ext/README.md

 * Example 1: [*AckermannBot*](example_1)

-   *AckermannBot* - a simple robot runs in Gazebo simulation with `ros2_control` Ackermann drive controller.
+   *AckermannBot* - a simple robot runs in Gazebo simulation with `ackermann_steering_controller/AckermannSteeringController` from `ros2_control`.
 This example is to investiagate the idea of using unpownered wheel for odometry calculation when powered wheels slip under certain scenarios.